 - Fewer rights: While common stockholders have voting rights within the company, preferred stockholders do not.
 If they do have voting rights, they are usually limited in nature.

 - Less opportunity for growth: Preferred stocks are much less volatile than common stocks, meaning you have less chance to see significant returns on your investment.
+Preferred stocks generally exhibit less price fluctuation compared to common stocks, which may result in more predictable dividend income but limited scope for significant investment gains.

 - Interest rate influence: Preferred stock is interest-rate sensitive, meaning they are not great investments when interest rates increase.
 Since interest rates generally take a long time to change, this can seriously affect your investments.